 Ways and Tips to Use Keywords to Rank High in Google

-The use of keywords in a website page is an important aspect of search engine optimization (SEO) and digital content marketing.
-In case you didn’t know, keywords are particular words or phrases that describe the contents of a web page.
+The use of keywords on a webpage is an important aspect of search engine optimization (SEO) and digital content marketing.
+In case you didn’t know, keywords are particular words or phrases that describe the content of a webpage.
 They can also be defined as terms that internet users type into the search engines when looking for information, products, services, or answers on the web.

-If used correctly, keywords can help improve Google ranking of a website and consequently increase traffic.
+If used correctly, keywords can help improve Google ranking of a website and consequently increase its traffic.
 So how do you use keywords to rank high in Google?
-Read on to learn about the best ways and tips that can help you rank your website in the top search engine result pages (SERPs).
+Read on to learn about the best ways to use keywords and see some tips that can help you rank your website in the top search engine result pages (SERPs).

 Ways to Use Keywords to Rank High in Google, in Brief